Kovah/LinkAce-Website/content/docs/v2/application/search.md

 ## Common Problems

 - Search returns no results: confirm at least one search term, list, tag, exclusion, or checkbox filter is set.
+- Docker search returns stale or missing results: confirm that the `meilisearch` container is running and rebuild the search index.
+- External search fails after configuration changes: check `APP_SEARCH_DRIVER`, `MEILISEARCH_HOST`, and `MEILISEARCH_KEY`, then run `search:setup` and `search:rebuild`.
 - Expected public results are missing in guest search: guest search only sees public content and does not expose private visibility filters.
 - Broken-link results are stale: confirm cron is running in [System Settings]({{< relref path="docs/v2/configuration/system-settings.md#system-cron" >}}).